marcells/node-build-monitor/README.md

 If you want to get access to the tfs-proxy, then you need a slighly different command, which allows the build monitor container to access the tfs-proxy container.

 1. Run the tfs-proxy container and give it a unique name.
-2. Run a new container from your custom image, link the tfs-proxy container into it and provide the exposed port 3000 a port number you want.
+2. Run a new container from your custom image, link the tfs-proxy container into it and provide the exposed port 3000 a port number you want (in this sample 12345).
 ```
 docker run -d --name tfs-proxy marcells/tfs-proxy
 docker run -d -p 12345:3000 --link tfs-proxy:tfs-proxy my-node-build-monitor